 If you haven’t already added a slider, or if you have and want to add even more embellishments or flowers, now is the time to hot glue those onto the fold over elastic band.
 You may also glue felt circles on the other/under side of the elastic in order to reinforce the hot glue to the embellishments and flourishes that you just added to the top side.

-All of the items used to create these three DIY bookmarks and others can be found at our shop!
+All of the items used to create these three DIY bookmarks, or planner bands, and others can be found at our shop!

 The left bookmark consists of 2 shabby chiffon flowers – 1 regular size and 1 mini flower, 1 mini sequin bow applique, 1 yard tie-dyed 5/8th inch elastic, and two 1.5 inch felt circles to go on the back.